CMAP-REPOS/development-pipeline-guide/getting-started.md

 # Getting started

+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+- TOC

+{:toc}

+## Zoom to your community

 Upon opening the [Development Pipeline Data Inspector](https://cmapgis.maps.arcgis.com/apps/webappviewer/index.html?id=c5566f8d5db34d8da9c1cd839ce13d28) and closing the introductory splash screen, you will see a map of all of the municipalities and unincorporated areas in the region.
 No development data is displayed when zoomed out this far, so the first step is to select a specific community to zoom in to.

-## Zoom to your community

 When the map is first opened, the **Filter Data** panel should be visible on the right side of the window.
 (If it is not, click the icon that looks like a funnel in the upper-right corner.)
 This panel provides several options for filtering the data to limit the amount of information being displayed, but only the first one, **Zoom to a municipality**, is required.
 From the dropdown list, select your community.
 Once a selection has been made, the map will zoom in to show only that municipality and any developments within or near it.